LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

 ## Executive Summary

-LinkedIn's core value proposition-+professional reputation enabling opportunity access-+maps remarkably well to QoT's architecture.
+LinkedIn's core value proposition--professional reputation enabling opportunity access--maps remarkably well to QoT's architecture.
 But where LinkedIn conflates identity with reputation (your legal name IS your credential), QoT can deliver the same value while preserving pseudonymity.
 This analysis explores how a Nostr-based client like Nostria could become **the professional network for the pseudonymous economy**.

 The key insight: **LinkedIn is fundamentally a trust-gating system**.
 Recruiters filter by work history, endorsements, and network proximity.
-QoT formalizes this into mathematical eligibility-+and enables it without identity disclosure.
+QoT formalizes this into mathematical eligibility--and enables it without identity disclosure.

 ---